neerajk555/SQL-Training-exercise/module-10-ddl-schema/01-Quick-Warm-Ups.md

-# Quick Warm-Ups — DDL & Schema Design (5–10 min each)
+# Quick Warm-Ups — DDL & Schema Design

 Each exercise includes setup, task, expected output, and solution.
 Run each in its own session.